“We assess all of our recommendations independently. If you make a purchase through the links we provide, we may earn a commission.”

 Pros

-- ✔ Stainless steel inner pot for durability
+• ✔ True stainless steel inner pot (no non-stick coating) for durability and health

 Cons